Padmanabhan100/Flipcart-Phone-Sale-Analysis/README.md

 ### Overview

-Flipcart had very nice offers on mobiles phones and hence this is a simple project of analysis of Flipcart mobile data.
+Flipcart had very nice offers on mobiles phones and hence this is a simple project of analysis of Flipcart mobile data.This project was done to find some intresting insights on mobile phones listed by flipcart for sale.